 The Permanent Press cycle features a cooldown rinse and low spin speeds to reduce wrinkling.

-- Use NORMAL to clean permanent press and some synthetic fabrics that are moderately soiled. - Use LIGHT to clean permanent press and some synthetics that are lightly soiled.
+Use NORMAL to clean permanent press and some synthetic fabrics that are moderately soiled.

 NOTE: The washer pauses briefly during the wash cycle.
 This is normal for washer operation.